marknic/RaspberryPiraeus/README.md

     ***logout

 3. Windows: check to see if known_hosts contains an ssh key and if the Rpi's are already listed.
-If so, remove them and start over.
+If so, remove them and start over.</br>
     a.
-Use this command to see if an IP address is already listed in the Known Hosts (SSH) file.
-If the IP is already listed, and you're starting up an RPi using that IP, SSH will not connect properly findstr /c:192.168.8.100 C:\Users\nicho\.ssh\known_hosts
+Use this command to see if an IP address is already listed in the Known Hosts (SSH) file.</br>
+    If the IP is already listed, and you're starting up an RPi using that IP, SSH will not connect properly</br>
+    #### findstr /c:192.168.8.100 C:\Users\nicho\.ssh\known_hosts

     b.
 Use these commands to remove the IP Addresses from Known Hosts file type C:\Users\nicho\.ssh\known_hosts | findstr /v 192.168.8.100 | findstr /v 192.168.8.101 > C:\Users\nicho\.ssh\known_hosts.txt